JohnLanni619/fitness_app/README.md

 *

 ## Notes
+* AWS RDS is only free for the first 20gb per month.
+MongoDB Atlas offers free database hosting and it's really easy to set up.
+Mysql doesn't have something like that 12/19/22
 *

 ## Deploy on Vercel
 * The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
 * Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.